johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 A video of this process is coming soon.
 In the meantime this document contains all the instructions.
 I have not finished writing this document yet.

 Two computers are required if you want airgapped security to keep your seeds safe.
 One computer is airgapped.
 It never connects to the Internet nor to other devices.
+This airgapped computer should not have any WiFi or BlueTooth capability.
+So a raspberry pi 2 would be appropriate but a raspberry pi 3 would not.
 The other computer is connected to the Internet.
-Any computer that can run NodeJS (Linux,Mac,Windows) will work.
+That said about security, any computer that can run NodeJS (Linux,Mac,Windows) will work.

 I use the opensource www.PrivateKeyVault.com for my airgapped computer because it is built specifically to move signed bundles across the airgap without exposing your seeds to any other devices.
 QR-Codes are used to make the transfer.
 [This short clip](https://youtu.be/3MwJOj3t8cI) gives you an idea of how bundles are passed from one PrivateKeyVault to another.
 In this video you can see that qr-codes are being passed from a Vault to a phone but you can just as easily pass information directly from one Vault to another using this method.